Where are Pokémon Go nests and how do you find them? Here's what you need to know!

-If you're trying to catch enough of a specific type of Pokémon to get your medals, be it Fisherman or Fairytale Girl, nests can help you get closer to your goal — and gold!
+If you're trying to catch enough of a specific type of Pokémon to get your medals, be it Hiker or Fairytale Girl, nests can help you get closer to your goal — and gold!

 In other words, if you need Pokémon, finding a nest with the Pokémon you need is your best shot at getting them.